BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 The talk finished with a few words about the [Chaos Toolkit](http://chaostoolkit.org/), which aims to be simpler than the famous [Chaos Monkey](https://github.com/Netflix/chaosmonkey).

+# Istio - The Weather Company's Journey - Nick Nellis & Fabio Oliveira, IBM

+Several istio talks weren't enough for me, I wanted more.
+I didn't learn much more on this new one, exepts those tips:
+*       You can define route specific retries with Istio
+*       They use vistio to visualize istio traffic.
+That tool seems based on Netflix's Vizceral.
+Unfortunately, I couldn't find any GH repo nor blog talking about vistio.
+*       If you want to implement Istio: start small

 # Are You Ready to Be Edgy? — Bringing Cloud-Native Applications to the Edge of the Network - Megan O'Keefe & Steve Louie, Cisco

 There are a few common problems in a *cloud computing* setting.
 Many devices (with IoT for instance) can mean a bottleneck on the network side of things, *the cloud* being far away can cause latency problems.
 Edge computing, moving apps (or parts of apps) from a centralized cloud, could help with those problems.
 Think AR/VR for latency, Video for high bandwidth, facial recognition for temporary/secure data.

 The talk introduced the idea of deploying Kubernetes in edge locations -- like in cell towers -- and pointing users to the closest location.
 Those Kubernetes clusters would only host APIs or applications with specific needs, while the main parts would remain in a centralized cloud, which means we would have to develop edge-ready applications, keeping in mind problems such as network splits, data synchronization, deployment, ...

+# Integrating Prometheus and InfluxDB - Paul Dix, InfluxData

+I was a lot surprised in this talk as we were like 30 in a room for 300.
+I guess people don't need to keep metrics more than 15days with the Prometheus engine, or maybe people are already using InfluxDB as a garanted long term storage.
+Because we are in the second case, we are testing influxDB with Prometheus, so this talk came at the right time.
+I didn't learn much on InfluxDB + Prometheus, nor on federated queries that comes with HA.

+Paul then questionned why not use a single query language for all query engines?
+That would be more practical and maintainable.
+The question is still open, even if Paul proposes IFQL to rule them all.
+The main idea is for all query engines to coordinate and stop creating a new language on each new engine.

 # A Hackers Guide to Kubernetes and the Cloud - Rory McCune, NCC Group PLC